Chris-Graffagnino/Jormungandr-for-Newbs/docs/cardano_foundation_registry_guide.md

 NOTE: "owner" is the contents of `owner.pub`.
-NOTE: "pledge_address" is the contents of `owner.addr`.
+NOTE: "pledge_address" is the contents of `owner.addr` (OR) some other "addr" prefixed address (for which you possess the pub/private keys).
 (ctrl+o to save the file, ctrl+x to exit) .